-4.9 One of the main tasks the Neighbourhood Plan took on was to identify a network of safe and pleasant routes for pedestrians that connected the village, so that people living in the village could get to the main community facilities easily and safely.
-Having surveyed the routes, there were a number of areas where this network could be improved, by either making the existing route more pedestrian-friendly.
-Existing footpaths and proposed new footpaths are shown in Map 8.

-- 4.10 The rural nature of roads, lack of dedicated parking spaces including garages and increased levels of car ownership have created problems where levels and location of on-street parking on narrow streets make it difficult for road users to pass parked cars.
+- 4.5 One of the main tasks the Neighbourhood Plan took on was to identify a network of safe and pleasant routes for pedestrians that connected the village, so that people living in the village could get to the main community facilities easily and safely.
+Having surveyed the routes, there were a number of areas where this network could be improved, by either making the existing route more pedestrian-friendly, or conditioning new off-street foot and cycle paths to create better, safer connections as a benefit of new housing development.
+Existing footpaths and proposed new footpaths are shown in Map 8. - 4.6 The rural nature of roads, lack of dedicated parking spaces including garages and increased levels of car ownership have created problems where levels and location of on-street parking on narrow streets make it difficult for road users to pass parked cars.
 The consequences of such poor layouts, the lack of turning and parking provision, cause aggravation and road safety concerns to residents, pedestrians and cyclists.
 This adverse impact should be considered in the planning balance.
-As a guide, all new homes will be required to provide safe water permeable off-street parking for at least two vehicles AND one for visitors. - 4.11 A new vehicular access is from the A350 to the new Spring Meadows development (site 20), which had a requirement to provide a further road link to join with land at Blandford's Farm (site 22).
+As a guide, all new homes will be required to provide safe water permeable off-street parking for at least two vehicles (or one such space plus a garage). - 4.7 As part of the Plan's proposals, a new vehicular access is proposed from the A350 to a new development south of Home Farm (site 20), with a requirement to provide a further road link to join with land at Blandford's Farm (site 22).
 The design of this link should be as a village lane, with dedicated space for pedestrians and cyclists.
-An onward footpath and cycle path from site 22 will link to the Village Hall and West Street (see Map 8) is proposed.

-4.12 Any development should adhere to the Rural Roads Protocol as adopted by the Highway Authority, specifically to:
+An onward footpath and cycle path from site 22 will link to the Village Hall and West Street (see Map 8). - 4.8 Any development should adhere to the Rural Roads Protocol as adopted by the Highway Authority, specifically to: - Balance the safety and access needs of users with care for the environment and the quality of the landscape and settlements; - Use local materials with designs sympathetic to the character of the rural settlements; - Consider the landscape adjacent to the road, address ecological and historical needs and interests;

-- Balance the safety and access needs of users with care for the environment and the quality of the landscape and settlements; - Use local materials with designs sympathetic to the character of the rural settlements; - Consider the landscape adjacent to the road, address ecological and historical needs and interests; Address sustainability and consider the potential impacts of climate change, ensuring that the management of rural roads and streets does not create or contribute to foreseeable environmental problems in the future; - Keep signs, lines and street furniture to the minimum and remove intrusive roadside clutter; - Where signs and markings are needed, adapt standard designs wherever possible to make them the best possible fit with local surroundings; - Encourage and test innovative approaches and make full use of the flexibility in national regulations, standards and codes of practice.
+- Address sustainability and consider the potential impacts of climate change, ensuring that the management of rural roads and streets does not create or contribute to foreseeable environmental problems in the future; - Keep signs, lines and street furniture to the minimum and remove intrusive roadside clutter; - Where signs and markings are needed, adapt standard designs wherever possible to make them the best possible fit with local surroundings; - Encourage and test innovative approaches and make full use of the flexibility in national regulations, standards and codes of practice.